Scrapbook Titles and Sayings, Martin Luther King

 • A snowflake is one of God's most fragile creations, but look what they can do when they stick together!

-• Strange game war; the only winning move is NOT TO PLAY! - Joshua the computer from War Games
+• Strange game, war; the only winning move is NOT TO PLAY!
+Wouldn't you like to play a nice game of chess? - Joshua the computer from War Games

 • Success is not final, failure is not fatal.
-It is the courage to continue that counts. - - Winston Churchill (1874-1965, Prime Minister of England during WWII)
+It is the courage to continue that counts. - Winston Churchill

 • TIME LINE: 1942 The Congress of Racial Equality (CORE) is founded.